 The thesis must be written either in English or in Italian (preferably in English) and must contain original research material.
 The thesis must be submitted by email before the end of the third year of the PhD program to the PhD coordinator and also to the secretary.
-Starting with 2021 printed copies of the PhD thesis are no more required.
+Printed copies of the PhD thesis are no more required.

 There is a preliminary evaluation of the PhD thesis carried out by the evaluation committee.
 Each assessor independently expresses a recommendation on the admission of the PhD candidate to the public defense which can be either: